Pheasant

-Pheasants (/ˈfɛzənts/ FEH-zənts) are birds of several genera within the family Phasianidae in the order Galliformes.
+Pheasants (/ˈfɛzənts/ FEZ-ənts) are birds of several genera within the family Phasianidae in the order Galliformes.
 Although they can be found all over the world in introduced (and captive) populations, the pheasant genera's native range is restricted to Eurasia.
 The classification "pheasant" is paraphyletic, as birds referred to as pheasants are included within both the subfamilies Phasianinae and Pavoninae, and in many cases are more closely related to smaller phasianids, grouse, and turkey (formerly classified in Perdicinae, Tetraoninae, and Meleagridinae) than to other pheasants.

-Pheasants are characterised by strong sexual dimorphism, males being highly decorated with bright colours and adornments such as wattles.
-Males are usually larger than females and have longer tails.
-Males play no part in rearing the young.

-A pheasant's call or cry can be recognised by the fact it sounds like a rusty sink or valve being turned.

 Pheasants eat mostly seeds, grains, roots, and berries, while in the summer they take advantage of insects, fresh green shoots, spiders, earthworms, and snails.
-However, as an introduced species, in the UK they are a threat to endangered native adders.
+However, as an introduced species, in the UK they have been reported as a potential threat to endangered native adders.

 The best-known is the common pheasant, which is widespread throughout the world, in introduced feral populations and in farm operations.
+They are the most popular game bird in many parts of the United States.
 Various other pheasant species are popular in aviaries, such as the golden pheasant (Chrysolophus pictus).

 Etymology

-According to the Oxford English Dictionary, the word "pheasant" ultimately comes from Phasis, the ancient name of what is now called the Rioni River in Georgia.
+According to the Oxford English Dictionary, the word "pheasant" ultimately comes from Phasis, the ancient name of the Rioni River in Georgia.
 It passed from Greek to Latin to French (spelled with an initial "f") then to English, appearing for the first time in English around 1299.

+Behavior

+Pheasants are typically solitary or form small, loose flocks.
+Females often group together, and males remain alone once sexually mature.
+Harem members for a particular male can be from the same, or different, flocks.
+Bachelor males may form small groups while maturing.

+Females spend a majority of their time in the late Spring and early Summer incubating eggs.
+Flocking behavior increases during non-mating parts of the year.

+Crowing is the territorial call of the male.
+The call may attract females, or warn other males.
+Dusk and dawn are preferred times, and the amount is not changed by weather.